proxmox/ceph/ceph/src/spdk/dpdk/doc/guides/nics/enic.rst

   - Selectors: 'is', 'spec' and 'mask'. 'last' is not supported
   - In total, up to 64 bytes of mask is allowed across all headers

-- **1400 and later series VICS with advanced filters enabled**
+- **1400 and later series VICs with Flow Manager API enabled**

-  All the above plus:

-  - Action: count
+  - Attributes: ingress, egress
+  - Items: eth, vlan, ipv4, ipv6, sctp, udp, tcp, vxlan, raw, inner eth, vlan, ipv4, ipv6, sctp, udp, tcp
+  - Ingress Actions: count, drop, flag, jump, mark, port_id, passthru, queue, rss, vxlan_decap, vxlan_encap, and void
+  - Egress Actions: count, drop, jump, passthru, vxlan_encap, and void
+  - Selectors: 'is', 'spec' and 'mask'. 'last' is not supported
+  - In total, up to 64 bytes of mask is allowed across all headers

 The VIC performs packet matching after applying VLAN strip.
 If VLAN stripping is enabled, EtherType in the ETH item corresponds to the